Mummy: Egyptian mummies

 By utilizing current advancements in technology, scientists have been able to uncover a plethora of new information about the techniques used in mummification.
 A series of CT scans performed on a 2,400-year-old mummy in 2008 revealed a tool that was left inside the cranial cavity of the skull.
 The tool was a rod, made of an organic material, that was used to break apart the brain to allow it to drain out of the nose.
 This discovery helped to dispel the claim within Herodotus' works that the rod had been a hook made of iron.
 Earlier experimentation in 1994 by researchers Bob Brier and Ronald Wade supported these findings.
-While attempting to replicate Egyptian mummification, Brier and Wade discovered that removal of the brain was much easier when the brain was liquefied and allowed to drain with the help of gravity, as opposed to trying to pull the organ out piece-by-piece with a hook.
+While attempting to replicate Egyptian mummification, Brier and Wade discovered that removal of the brain was much easier when the brain was liquefied and allowed to drain with the help of gravity, as opposed to trying to pull the organ out piece by piece with a hook.

 Through various methods of study over many decades, modern Egyptologists now have an accurate understanding of how mummification was achieved in ancient Egypt.
 The first and most important step was to halt the process of decomposition, by removing the internal organs and washing out the body with a mix of spices and palm wine.
 The only organ left behind was the heart, as tradition held the heart was the seat of thought and feeling and would therefore still be needed in the afterlife.
 After cleansing, the body was then dried out with natron inside the empty body cavity as well as outside on the skin.
 The internal organs were also dried and either sealed in individual jars, or wrapped to be replaced within the body.
 This process typically took forty days.

 After dehydration, the mummy was wrapped in many layers of linen cloth.
 Within the layers, Egyptian priests placed small amulets to guard the decedent from evil.
-Once the mummy was completely wrapped, it was coated in a resin in order to keep the threat of moist air away.
-Resin was also applied to the coffin in order to seal it.
+Once the mummy was completely wrapped, it was coated in resin in order to keep the threat of moist air away.
+The resin was also applied to the coffin in order to seal it.
 The mummy was then sealed within its tomb, alongside the worldly goods that were believed to help aid it in the afterlife.

 Aspergillus niger, a hardy species of fungus capable of living in a variety of environments, has been found in the mummies of ancient Egyptian tombs and can be inhaled when they are disturbed.